Meet2054/0xGasless/docs/Core Concepts/Integrate-Langchain-Tools.md

 Now your agent is equipped with the ability to generate images using Dall-E alongside its existing CDP capabilities.
 You can test it by asking the agent to generate images through natural language requests.

-For more information on available tools and integration options, visit the [LangChain documentation](https://python.langchain.com/docs/how_to/#tools).
+For more information on available tools and integration options, visit the LangChain documentation